zeljkofilipin/filipin.eu/_posts/2014/2014-11-06-coderetreat-zagreb-2014-announcement.md

 <iframe src="//player.vimeo.com/video/18955165" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/18955165">Cleveland Code Retreat Introduction</a> from <a href="http://vimeo.com/coreyhaines">Corey Haines</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-- Learn more about the event at their [web site](http://coderetreat.org/about).
+- Learn more about the event at their [site](http://coderetreat.org/about).
 - Yesterday was [International Stout Day](http://blog.untappd.com/post/101842404606/international-stout-day-2014).
 - The only way to get things done is to loose sleep.
 (I am finishing this blog post at 1 am.)
 - <del>We are looking for sponsors to cover the costs of lunch.
 Starting at 100 EUR.
-My e-mail address is at the bottom of the page.
+My email address is at the bottom of the page.
 Thank you.</del>